loomio/loomio-docs/en/src/guides/board_processes/index.md

-# Getting started on Loomio with your board or committee
+# Loomio for boards and committees

 *Work in progress - last updated September 13, 2022*